-A vendor's licence number allows you to purchase inventory and taxable services that are for resale without paying tax by providing your supplier with your vendor's licence number.
-Non-returnable packaging materials may also be purchased tax-exempt by providing your supplier with the number.
-You may not purchase goods or services tax-exempt for your personal use or for use in operating your business by quoting your vendor's licence number.
+A vendor's licence number allows you to purchase inventory and taxable services that are for resale exempt from tax by providing your supplier with your vendor's licence number.
+Non-returnable packaging materials may also be purchased tax exempt by providing your supplier with the number.
+You may not quote your vendor's licence number to purchase goods or services tax exempt for your personal use or for use in operating your business.

 What are the tax implications of purchasing another business or buying used assets from another business?

-Businesses that dispose of goods or equipment used in their business, such as office equipment, furniture, machinery, tools, construction equipment, etc., are required to collect PST on the selling price if these items.
+Businesses that dispose of goods or equipment used in their business, such as office equipment, furniture, machinery, tools, construction equipment, etc., are required to collect PST on the selling price of these items.

 Are out-of-province purchases of equipment and supplies for business use subject to PST?

-The tax must be paid on all new or used equipment and supplies that are purchased for business use.
-The tax must be self-assessed and remitted with a return form if the tax is not paid to the supplier.
+PST must be paid on all new or used equipment and supplies that are purchased for business use.
+The tax must be self-assessed and remitted with the regular return form if the tax is not paid to the supplier.
 Only inventory that is purchased for resale may be purchased tax exempt.